25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 }
 ```

-A `catch` block can specify the type of exception to catch.
+A `catch` block can specify the type of exception to catch

 - The type specification is called an _exception filter_
 - The exception type should be derived from `Exception`
-- The catch blocks are evaluated from top to bottom in your code, but only one catch block is executed for each exception that is thrown.
+- The catch blocks are evaluated from top to bottom in your code, but only one catch block is executed for each exception that is thrown

 ### Create Exception